congp/congp.github.io/about.md

     <p class="font-book fs16 lh200 secondary-color">
         <span class="font-book-italic">I am going to have a rant about myself as a designer and the stuff I do.</span>
         <br/><br/>
         I’m Cong, you probably already saw it up there on the header.
 I am a multidisciplinary designer based in Saigon, Vietnam.
 I design and build front-end for websites, UX/UI designer for mobile app, print designer and occasionally typeface designer.
-Currently full time UX/UI designer and front-end developer <a href="http://misfit.com" target="_blank">@misfit</a>.
+Currently full time UX/UI designer and front-end developer <a class="primary-color" href="http://misfit.com" target="_blank">@misfit</a>.
         <br/><br/>
         My time is split between, company work during the day and personal work, reading or self-learning during the night.
 I am a coffee-enthusiast and extremely interested in specialty coffee of all kind.
-I have a coffee <a href="http://misfit.com" target="_blank">notebook</a> to record every cup.
+I have a coffee <a class="primary-color" href="http://misfit.com" target="_blank">notebook</a> to record every cup.
 I love bicycle and used to race in alley cats around the city.
 I love to explore, places and things.
         <br/><br/>
         Here comes the needy sentence…
         <br/><br/>
-        If you like my works, don’t hesitate to contact me, I am available for hire or collaborate.
-Shoot me an <a href="mailto:me@congphamdesign.com" target="_blank">email</a>, or DM me anywhere between <a href="https://twitter.com/congphammm" target="_blank">Twitter</a> to <a href="https://instagram.com/congphammm" target="_blank">Instagram</a>.
+        If you like my works, don’t hesitate to contact me, I am available for hired or collaboration.
+Shoot me an <a class="primary-color" href="mailto:me@congphamdesign.com" target="_blank">email</a>, or DM me anywhere between <a class="primary-color" href="https://twitter.com/congphammm" target="_blank">Twitter</a> to <a class="primary-color" href="https://instagram.com/congphammm" target="_blank">Instagram</a>.
         <br/><br/>
         And last but not least, a random picture, just for the sake of it.
     </p>